EstivenCano/EstivenCano/README.md

 ### Estiven Cano - Software Engineer

-+3 years experience as Software Engineer with a focus on Front-end development, specializing in React, Next.js, and Typescript.
+Software Engineer with a focus on Front-end development, specializing in React, Next.js, and Typescript.
 Possessing a solid background in Computer Science and strong analytical skills, I excel in problem-solving and software design, delivering high-quality web applications.
 With a keen emphasis on effective communication and collaboration, I integrate seamlessly into teams to drive project success.
 Passionate about continuous learning, I stay updated with industry trends to contribute to innovative projects and drive business growth.

 Want to know more about me?
 Check out my LinkedIn profile.